caomw/siftgpu_handler/README.md

 # Handler for SIFT #

+## Notice ##
+This is the showcase code for my application of GSoC 2015.
+Notice that this repository relies on SiftGPU by Changchang Wu (http://cs.unc.edu/~ccwu/siftgpu/) and our unshared repositories owned by our group, currently you can not build it successfully on your machine.

 This README file documents how to use the handler to siftgpu.
 This mainly includes two parts: one for generating sift files, another for matching sift files.
 The following is the detailed descriptions.

 ## 1. Sift Files Generation ##